srsudar/eg/eg/examples/git.md

 # push

 `push` is used to send changes to a remote location.
-In these exmaples the name of the remote is always `origin`.
+In these examples the name of the remote is always `origin`.
 This will push changes from the local `master` branch to the `master` branch at `origin`: